Some critics have argued that charges don't matter, since virtually no insurer pays what healthcare providers charge.

 While it's true that those with insurance are shielded from hospital charges, the uninsured aren't.
-Intermountain's lower charges are a benefit to Utah's uninsured, variously estimated at roughly 300,000 to 389,000 Utahns (2010 data).
+Intermountain's lower charges are a benefit to Utah's uninsured.

 Utah's Health Insurance Premiums

-For those who do have insurance, Utah's health insurance premiums are also comparatively low:
+For those who do have insurance, Utah's health insurance premiums are comparatively low

-There are a variety of reasons why premiums might vary, the report stated.
-They include:
+There are a variety of reasons why premiums might vary, the report stated:

 - Plans' effectiveness at controlling costs